7 Solid Options For Spending Your End-of-Year Budget on Company Swag

 6. Polo Shirts

 The quintessential custom apparel order for business is the polo.
 It’s the go-to when you want a professional-yet-casual look.
-Typically, embroidery is method of choice for polos, but screen printing can be just as nice, especially on the smoother fabrics.
+Typically, embroidery is the method of choice for polos, but screen printing can be just as nice, especially on the smoother fabrics.

 Polos look great on everyone.
 Not sure how that works, it just does.
 Throw your logo on the left chest and you have the easiest uniform possible.
 And don’t forget, quality branded clothing can improve employee morale and team cohesion.